bogdan-andrei-pitarca/Butterf1y/README.md

-# Butterf1y
+# Description 📖

-An HTML and CSS based website, designed to help students with social anxiety.
+Welcome to ***Butterf1y***, a vibrant, engaging and and impactful website managed in HTML, CSS and JavaScript.
+Its aim is to help students who struggle with social anxiety find and join nearby events, thus facilitating the pressure of human connection.
+Explore new social settings, meet like-minded people and ***Blossom Beyond Boundaries*** with **Butterf1y**.